 Gold went on to say that United States manufacturers are easily the most dynamic and resilient in the world, citing regulatory impacts, the economic downturn, and stiff global competition.
-According to the Institute for Supply Management‘s Purchasing Managers’ Index, economic activity in the U.S. manufacturing sector had been growing steadily for 34 consecutive months before a slight dip in recent months.
+According to the Institute for Supply Management‘s Manufacturing Report on Business, economic activity in the U.S. manufacturing sector had been growing steadily for 34 consecutive months before a slight dip in recent months.
 “The NERA report shows how much more vibrant the manufacturing sector could be,” said Gold.
 “Manufacturing is thriving in spite of these regulations, certainly not because of them.”

 The report’s executive summary highlighted the following findings:

 • Since 1998, growth in the cost of major regulations (defined as those costing more than $100 million) has far exceeded manufacturing sector growth and overall economic growth.
 In that span, the cumulative inflation-adjusted cost of compliance for major manufacturing-related regulations grew by an annualized rate of 7.6%.
 Over this same period, annual growth in the physical volume of manufacturing sector output averaged a mere 0.4% while U.S. inflation-adjusted GDP growth averaged 2.2% a year.